CSCI4850/s21-team9-project/README.md

 # Installation
-  # Install the pip install -r requirements.txt
+  1. To install all of the required libraries to run the python scripts.
-    To install all of the required libraries to run the python scripts.
+    Install the pip install -r requirements.txt